Octavius-Dante/Arthelais/B-Important-Topics/Bindings/Readme.md

 *When we bind a single dataset (1 record) element with a dependent control is called element binding.*

+- The element address will be bound to the dependent control as absolute path

 - let say we have a table control with many records - user selects 1 record - that selected data set (is a data path relative data path)

 -- Now use this path to display the record in another form control with input field